-Speed Up DNF Package Manager In Fedora, RHEL, CentOS
+Speed up DNF Package Manager in Fedora, RHEL and its Clones

-We can speed up DNF package manager by increasing the maximum number of simultaneous package downloads.
+We can increase the download speed while installing packages using the DNF package manager by increasing the maximum number of simultaneous package downloads.

 file: